LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-24-notification-repricing.md

 ## A Hybrid Architecture: The Best of Both Worlds

 Rather than choosing between batch or notification repricing, I adopted both.
-Running them in tandem creates a hybrid system with significant advantages:
+Running them in tandem creates a hybrid system that is **significantly more robust and less likely to miss pricing changes** than relying on either approach alone.
+The combination provides significant advantages:

 ### 1. Real-Time Responsiveness (Notifications)
 Instant reaction to: